Minimizing risks by knowing about legal particularities

 Should you strive for a cooperation with a commercial agent or distributor in the United Arab Emirates or should you already maintain business relations with local sales partners, it can be advisable to seek legal advice.
 We focus on the following aspects:

-- Advising on building up new and restructuring existing distribution channels
+- Advising on legal aspects of establishing new and restructuring existing distribution channels

 - Preparing and reviewing commercial agency and distribution agreements

 - Identifying possible entries in the commercial agency register

 - Assisting with the termination of commercial agencies and distributorships